 Friends, Family, Fellowship, Fun, and Firm!

-Who are people you would love to spend a little more time with, in your home, reflecting on the Christian Faith and Christian Life and do life together with.
+Who are people you would love to spend a little more time with, in a home or online, reflecting on the Christian faith and Christian life and do life together with.
 Maybe you could list out the people you would like to bring together.
 We all have people we would like to know better, and spend more time with.
-Gathering to study scripture is a great way to deepen relationships with each other and God.
+Gathering to study Scripture is a great way to deepen relationships with each other and God.
 You might be surprised how much a small group can build into a great bond.